frimtec/hass-compal-wifi/README.md

 ![Icon](images/icon-readme.png)

+---
+**_Contributions Only:_**
+_I no longer have a Compal modem and can therefore not actively work on this project anymore.
+So all future development will be from pull requests submitted by the community.
+What I will do:_
+* _review pull requests_
+* _publish new releases upon request_
+---
 Home Assistant component to switch Wi-Fi of the modem Compal CH7465LG on or off.
 The component is tested with the following modem firmware versions:
 * ```NCIP-6.15.30-1p3-1-NOSH```